MohammadShakhatreh/wn-server/Report/Report.md

 an `Optional<Item>` because it's Ok to not have a hidden item and making the method returns `Optional` enforces that.

+It's used in the `Lockable` interface because it's OK to not have a lock.

+## Item 57: Minimize the scope of local variables

+I used this item as much as possible.

+## Item 64: Refer to objects by their interfaces

+Used whenever applicable.

+For example I used `Command` interface to refer to commands in the invoker execute method.

+## Item 72: Favor the use of standard exceptions

+Some of the exceptions used are `IlligalArgumentException` and `IlligalStateException`.

+## Item 85: Prefer alternatives to Java serialization

+I used `Jackson` library to deserialize the maze from json format.

 # Clean Code

 ## Use Intention-Revealing Names

-For example the `Lockable` interface the name implies that the object can be open or closed, and it's applied to the door and the chest
+For example the `Lockable` interface the name implies that the object can be open or closed, and it's applied to the door and the chest objects

 ```
 public interface Lockable {